heidaraliy/SilkForest/apps/silkforest/src/docs/silkghost/SilkGhostDocumentation.md

 **Stereo Enhancement Chain:**

-1. Start with SilkGhost for basic space
+1. Start with SilkGhost for basic space.
-2. Add a stereo widener to expand the reverb field
+2. Add a stereo widener to expand the reverb field.
-3. Use a second SilkGhost instance with different modulation settings
+3. Use a second SilkGhost instance with different modulation settings.
-4. Finish with gentle compression to glue the space together
+4. Finish with gentle compression to glue the space together.

 **Textural Processing:**

-1. Begin with heavy modulation in SilkGhost
+1. Begin with heavy modulation in SilkGhost.
-2. Follow with pitch shifting (+/- 12 semitones)
+2. Follow with pitch shifting (+/- 12 semitones).
-3. Add another SilkGhost instance with reverse settings
+3. Add another SilkGhost instance with reverse settings.
-4. Use frequency-dependent processing to separate different parts of the spectrum
+4. Use frequency-dependent processing to separate different parts of the spectrum.

 **Dynamic Space Design:**

-1. Set up SilkGhost with moderate decay
+1. Set up SilkGhost with moderate decay.
-2. Add volume-dependent compression
+2. Add volume-dependent compression.
-3. Insert a second SilkGhost with longer decay
+3. Insert a second SilkGhost with longer decay.
-4. Use multiband processing to control different frequency ranges independently
+4. Use multiband processing to control different frequency ranges independently.

 **SilkGhost** equips you to sculpt the perfect spatial ambience—from subtle, supportive reverb to colossal, modulated washes.
 Embrace its intuitive interface, explore its flexible parameters, and let your sonic imagination run free.